j4ym0/nextcloud-tv-show-namer/README.md

 Next enable the app in the apps section in nextcloud

-The app should run on standard php installation, but you will need a api key from themoviedb.org.
-See [here](#getting-your-api-key) to get an api key.
+The app should run on standard php installation

-## Getting your API Key
+## Getting a personal API Key for TMDB
+This product uses the TMDB API but is not endorsed or certified by TMDB.

+As of v1.0.0 you do not need your own API Key to use the TMDB datasource.
+If you would like to use your own API Key, enter it in datasource.

  - Signup for an account with [themoviedb.org](https://www.themoviedb.org/signup) at https://www.themoviedb.org/signup
  - [Click here for api page](https://www.themoviedb.org/settings/api) or